 Grace Potter’s one-of-a-kind bracelet made out of Grace’s used/played guitar string.
 Jewelry is designed by 2x breast cancer survivor Elisa Guida.
 Bracelet contains turquoise chips, Swarovski crystals and other fun beads.
 Due to the high demand of the StringsforaCURE® jewelry, orders take approximately 6-8 weeks to complete.
 These are hand-made and may vary slightly.
 Once your order is placed, you will receive an email for your hand and wrist measurements to make sure the bracelet will fit properly.
+These pieces are handmade and vary slightly because each string is different, and each design is different.

 Musician’s Release Form: